Kelmti Horra

 Kelmti Horra (كلمتي حرة, "My Word is Free") is the debut studio album by Tunisian protest singer Emel Mathlouthi.
 It was released on January 24, 2012.
 The title track was written by Tunisian writer Amine al-Ghozzi and became an important protest song in the Tunisian and Egyptian revolutions.

+Kelmti Horra was reissued for the first time on vinyl in 2022 to celebrate its 10-year anniversary.
+The reissue which was also out on CD, included bonus tracks.